bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Interceptors
 An interceptor is used to inject logic upon a stage in the lifecycle of a model such as saving, reading, deletion.

 As interceptors are classes, all implementation class conventions apply.
-Additionally all interceptors must be suffixed with **Interceptor**
+Additionally, all interceptors must be suffixed with **Interceptor**

 			Example: 	OrderEntryValidationInterceptor

 ### Dependency Management
-All controllers, facades, services, converters, populators and data access objects are declared/defined as beans.
+All controllers, facades, services, converters, populators, and data access objects are declared/defined as beans.
 By default, all beans run as singletons unless specified.
-Beans can depend on other beans as all it's dependencies are declared in the same extension as the bean or in the extension's dependencies.
+Beans can depend on other beans as all its dependencies are declared in the same extension as the bean or in the extension's dependencies.

 Dependencies between extensions are declared in the **extensioninfo.xml** of an extension.